-AUTHORITY: s.95(1), Workers Compensation Act; ss.
-3(2), 21, 22(3), 33, 37 and 52,

-Freedom of Information and Protection of Privacy Act.

-CROSS REFERENCES: See also Personal Optional Protection (AP1-2-3), The Classification

-System (AP1-37-1), Assessment Rates (AP1-39-1), Experience Rating (AP1-42-1), Contractor Liability (AP1-51-1) and Statutory Lien (AP1-52-

-1) in the Assessment Manual.

-HISTORY: Replaces Policy No. 10:20:10 of the Assessment Policy Manual.

-APPLICATION: This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the
+EFFECTIVE DATE: AUTHORITY: January 1, 2003 s.95(1), Workers Compensation Act; ss.
+3(2), 21, 22(3), 33, 37 and 52, Freedom of Information and Protection of Privacy Act.
+CROSS REFERENCES: See also Personal Optional Protection (AP1-2-3), The Classification System (AP1-37-1), Assessment Rates (AP1-39-1), Experience Rating (AP1-42-1), Contractor Liability (AP1-51-1) and Statutory Lien (AP1-52- 1) in the Assessment Manual .
+HISTORY: APPLICATION: Replaces Policy No. 10:20:10 of the Assessment Policy Manual .
+This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual .
+The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.

-RE: Reconsiderations, Reviews and Appeals

-Reconsiderations of Decisions
+RE: Reconsiderations, Reviews and Appeals Reconsiderations of Decisions